 Low salivary ph caused by ingestion of methamphetamine would be more likely to cause hypocalcification over entire enamel surfaces (a bit like bulimia) rather than being limited to the distribution actually observed.
 Furthermore, I know of no research that has shown that plaque organisms produce excess acid in response to the presence of methamphetamine, or that corrosive levels of methamphetamine tend to accumulate in the plaque.

-P.S.
-Here is another image of what Meth can do to a human mouth.
-This one is from the site of the American Dental Society.
+This image is from the site of the American Dental Society.
 I present it here to show the extent of neglect that the drug can produce: In the image above, the patient has brushed his own teeth.
 This shows the general condition of the teeth in the average addict.
 The "guck" that runs around the necks of the teeth along the gum line is plaque---i.e. the bacteria that digest the gums and produce the acid that dissolves the teeth when in contact with sugar.

 No dental insurance?